psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall reject an authorization code (section 1.3.1 of [RFC6749]) if it has been previously used;
 1. shall return token responses that conform to section 4.1.4 of [RFC6749];
 1. shall return the list of granted scopes with the issued access token if the request was passed in the front channel and was not integrity protected;
-1. shall provide opaque non-guessable access tokens with a minimum of 128 bits of entropy where the probability of an attacker guessing the generated token is less than or equal to 2^(-160) as per [RFC6749] section 10.10;
+1. shall provide opaque non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC6749] section 10.10;
 1. should clearly identify long-term grants to the user during authorization as in 16.18 of [OIDC]; and
 1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC].
 1. shall return an invalid_client error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;